Rain (webcomic)

 Rain is a slice-of-life webcomic first published in November 2010 by Jocelyn Samara DiDomenick.
 It follows a teenage trans girl named Rain Flaherty as she attends a private Catholic high school and interacts with the community around her.
 In 2013, volume one of Rain was published in a book format.

 Plot

-Rain Flaherty, a trans girl, moves away from her hometown and enrolls at St. Hallvard High School with the assistance of her aunt, Fara Bryer, who is a teacher at the school.
-Rain is finally ready to present solely femme in public; however, she encounters childhood friend Gavin Kurz, who knew her when she was still presenting masculine.
-To further complicate matters, she meets siblings Maria and Rudy Strongwell, the latter of whom accidentally discovers she is trans.
+Rain Flaherty, a trans girl, moves away from her hometown with the assistance of her aunt, Fara Bryer who is a teacher at the school Rain enrolls at St. Hallvard High School, a private Catholic high school with conservative beliefs.
+Rain is finally ready to present solely feminine in public and try her best to hide that she's trans; however, she encounters childhood friend Gavin Kurz, who knew her when she was still presenting masculine.
+To further complicate matters, she meets siblings Maria and Rudy Strongwell who are closeted and openly queer respectively.
+The comics follow the character's lives as they discover their identity and overcome the challenges that come with it.

+Structure

+The webcomic consists of 44 chapters spanning a total of 1,382 story pages.
+During its run, it updated 3 times a week, with pages which were typically 4 to 6 panels each.
+During times when the story updates were delayed, there were "Rain Delay" pages.
+These pages are non-canon parody pages in the style of 4Koma Comics.
+There were also "Special" pages, these would include miscellaneous content, such as teasers for the physical books or fanart drawn by the author.